Skip to main content

 Other bets share similarities with insurance, but an expert knows the differences and the general blackjack rules.
 Discover how these side bets work and never fall into the casinos’ traps again.

-It’s a known fact that the house edge in blackjack starts at 0.5%, being one of the lowest house edges in this domain.
+Tips: It’s a known fact that the house edge in blackjack starts at 0.5%, being one of the lowest house edges in this domain.
 This is an ideal level, and not many reach it.
 Still, you should at least try to apply a basic strategy – derived from math – to increase your odds.

 Taking even money

+Even money is a type of side bet that’s sometimes mistaken for blackjack insurance.
+Remember there were 3 scenarios for insurance, and only one of them was profitable?
 There’s another possibility.
 Let’s call it the fourth scenario, where you are dealt a blackjack hand straight from the beginning while the dealer has an Ace.
 In this case, most will tell you to take even money because it’s a sure win.

 Your options